Pxxmie/Docker/Kubernetes/kubernetes_cluster_nginx_service.md

-# Kubernetes Deployment- Creating a Service
+# Kubernetes Cluster- Creating a Service for Nginx deployment

 Now, that we have created our deployment, we want to access it from outside our cluster and from the internet, therefore we need to create a Service for our deployment.